 Frequently Asked Questions (FAQ) about Performance Max

 If you’re new to Performance Max, or Google Ads in general, here are some answers to common questions that I receive here at MarlinSEM.
-This information provides a good background for why we advise many small businesses not to use PMax.
+This information provides a good background for why we advise many small businesses not to use PMax for their first campaigns.

 1. What is a Performance Max campaign?